mshettyFE/GramsRecoNN/README.md

 In fact, for your first run, you WILL need to fiddle with the Config.toml since some value are specific to Nevis/myself.
 It should be well-documented enough to make changes easily?

-If you are at Nevis, you can run the following in the MCTruth folder
+If you are at Nevis, you can run the following in the GenData folder
 ```
 ./SubmitMCJob.sh ../TomlSanityCheck.py Config.toml
 ```